ArhanChaudhary/qter/media/paper/paper.typ

 === Bigger numbers

 If the biggest number Qter could represent was three, it would not be an effective tool for computation.
 Thankfully, the Rubik's Cube has 43 quintillion states, leaving us lots of room to do better than just four.
 Consider the algorithm (R U).
 What if instead of saying that (U) adds one, we say that (R U) adds one?
 We can play the same game using this algorithm.
 The solved cube represents zero, (R U) represents one, (R U R U) represents two, etc. This algorithm performs a much more complicated action on the cube, so we should be able to represent more numbers.
 In fact, the maximum number we can represent this way is 104, and the cube re-solves itself after 105 iterations.
-We would say that the algorithm has "order 105".
+We would say that the algorithm has _order 105_.

 #figure(cetz.canvas(length: 15pt, {
     import cetz.draw: *